-HYDAC is offering custom manifolds and an assortment of size 06 hydraulic cartridge valves.
-Teams will collaborate with their mentor and Ernie Parker to have their schematic and BOM reviewed prior to placing their initial order to HYDAC staff.
-Teams will work with HYDAC's designated team to set basic design constraints and a manifold layout will be provided to the team by HYDAC for final approval before it is machined.
+In partnership with our integrated business units, Applied Fluid Power is offering a custom manifold solution.
+Teams will collaborate with their mentor and technical liaison to have their schematic and BOM reviewed prior to placing their initial order with Applied Fluid Power.
+As required, teams will work with Applied Fluid Power and/ or technical liaisons to align on basic design outcomes; a manifold layout will be provided to the FPVC team by Applied Fluid Power for final production approval.

-IFP Motion Solutions, Inc. (IFP)
+IFP Motion Solutions Inc. (IFP)

 Through their partner Sun Hydraulics, IFP is offering custom hydraulic manifolds using Sun Hydraulic's QuickDesign[TM] tool.
 This is a web-based CAD program that allows students to create a schematic, select components, and set basic design constraints before submitting for auto-design of the manifold layout.
 Some software training is required to ensure the accuracy of the manifold design.
-Teams will collaborate with their mentor and Ernie Parker to have their schematic and Bill of Materials (BOM) reviewed prior to placing the order, and they will work with IFP's designated team with QuickDesign specific questions, and final manifold design considerations before it is sent to Sun Hydraulics for machining.
+Teams will collaborate with their mentor and technical liaison to have their schematic and Bill of Materials (BOM) reviewed prior to placing the order, and they will work with IFP's designated team with QuickDesign specific questions, and final manifold design considerations before it is sent to Sun Hydraulics for machining.